 When to use Low ISO?

 Low ISO values are used if the lighting conditions are normal, like outdoor shooting in daytime or indoor shooting with adequate lighting.
 If you are using flash to fill light then you can set low ISO values.
 Now the question will be what are the low ISO values?
 Any value of ISO between 50 and 400 (both inclusive) is considered as a low ISO value.
 For good image quality, it is always better to select a lower ISO value.

-ISO and Noise
+Understanding ISO sensitivity and Noise

 The above picture was taken at night at a high ISO of 1600